kartavyamantri/Marketing-Campaign-Analysis/README.md

 This project demonstrates how to clean and analyze raw advertising data from CSV files, and then transform it into an interactive business intelligence dashboard using **Power BI**.

-The goal is to provide marketing managers with actionable insights such as campaign performance, ROI, CTR, CPA, and overall sales trends.
+The goal is to provide marketing managers with actionable insights such as campaign performance, CTR, Total Clicks, per hour data, etc.

 ---

 ## 📂 Project Structure
-├── GoogleAds_Sales_Raw.csv # Original raw dataset
+├── Ad_Click_prediciton_Uncleaned.csv # Original raw dataset
-├── GoogleAds_Sales_Cleaned.csv # Final cleaned dataset (ready for BI)
+├── Ad_Click_prediciton_Cleaned.csv # Final cleaned dataset (ready for BI)
-├── data_cleaning.ipynb # Jupyter Notebook for cleaning & preprocessing
+├── Marketing_Campaign_Analysis.ipynb # Jupyter Notebook for cleaning & preprocessing
+├── Marketing_Campaign_Analysis.pbix # Power BI for interactive dashboard
 ├── requirements.txt # Python dependencies
 └── README.md # Project documentation